9 Top Companies that Buy Houses for Cash in 2024

 Founded in 2018, HomeGo provides cash offers to homeowners in three easy steps.
 First, a representative of the company will conduct a 30-minute home walkthrough.
 Next, HomeGo says it will provide a firm cash offer on the spot.
 In the final step, closing takes place in as little as seven days, and sellers have the flexibility to move when they want.
 Don’t fret if there’s no time to clean out the garage or attic since the company will take care of unwanted items left behind.

-Locations: HomeGo is a national company with over 30 offices across the country in 23 states.
-View a full list of the company’s current locations.
+Locations: HomeGo currently buys homes in 32 states and has over 30 offices across the country.
+View a full list of the company’s locations.

 Closing costs: No closing costs; HomeGo covers them.